 - Identify sensitive data stores (e.g. finance or HR file shares) and then apply encryption policies to the data coming onto or off of the share

 - Implement an enterprise wide auto-classification system that labels and encrypts all sensitive data at the-point-of-creation without IT or employee interaction.

 Scenario #1 requires a simple agreement that the finance and HR users do indeed create and access sensitive information and require the application of a blanket encryption policy for data.
 Scenario #2 requires extensive consideration regarding enterprise wide classification labels and the numerous, specific policies that must be built out to cover a number of unique situations ranging from code-named projects to M&A to unique PII and beyond.

 The project for Scenario #1 can be accomplished in a week and is easily executed in SPE E3.
 Scenario #2 may take 6 - 12 months and is easily executed in SPE E5.
-In either case, however, it is not the technology within the Secure Productive Enterprise that is influencing those timelines; it is the enterprise’s readiness around the policy and nomenclature of, in this case, advanced security features like data classification.
-In this example, this company could immediately accomplish the minimum spec (“encrypt all sensitive data stores”) while then purchasing the recommended spec month’s later when the ground work for an enterprise data classification system has been vetted and approved.
+In either case, however, it is not the technology within M365 that is influencing those timelines; it is the enterprise’s readiness around the policy and nomenclature of, in this case, advanced security features like data classification.
+In this example, this company could immediately accomplish the minimum specs (“encrypt all sensitive data stores”) in E3 while then purchasing the recommended specs in E5 months later when the ground work for an enterprise data classification system has been vetted and approved.

 Technology Platforms for Running a Modern Enterprise:

 We’re not quiet done with that previous specifications chart just yet.
 If you look to the first column of the matrix, you’ll see the capabilities that Microsoft believes are required of the Modern Workplace, from authoring to compliance and everything in between.